 - 5. Choose an appropriate location, that - (a) is well-lit and without any disturbing lighting effects so that the person speaking can clearly be seen; and - (b) has a work-appropriate background (preferably plain), that should not be untidy or distracting. - 6.
 Test the camera and microphone prior to the hearing.
 Each party is encouraged to conduct their own self-test, but where possible the Court will arrange a test for the parties, in which case parties are required to attend. - 7.
 Frame the camera so that the face of the person speaking is fully captured in the video. - 8.
 Wear appropriate clothing, suitable for court appearances.
 It is not advisable for a person to only wear a suitable top, as they may have cause to stand suddenly. - 9.
 Be present.
 If a party is unable to attend, that party shall give advance notice to the Court and shall make arrangements for alternative representation, where appropriate. - 10.
 Be punctual.
 Parties are required to log in at least fifteen (15) minutes before the time at which the hearing is scheduled to begin, which will also allow for any connectivity or other issues to be addressed in a timely fashion. - 11.
 Reduce or eliminate background noises, including turning off music or videos, silencing cellphone sounds and otherwise ensuring as quiet an environment as possible so that their contributions can be clear. - 12.
-Mute their microphone when not speaking, to avoid sounds from their microphones interrupting other speakers. - 13.
+Mute their microphone when not speaking, to avoid interrupting other speakers. - 13.
 Remember that their camera is on, to avoid distractions and embarrassment. - 14.
-Identify themselves by name when speaking, at least initially, especially if the device they are using does not have a camera.
+Identify themselves by name when speaking, at least initially.